Treta Yuga

-Treta Yuga, in Hinduism, is the second and second best of the four yugas (world ages) in a Yuga Cycle, preceded by Krita (Satya) Yuga and followed by Dvapara Yuga.
+Treta Yuga (IAST: Tretā-yuga) (Devanagari: त्रेतायुग), in Hinduism, is the second and second-best of the four yugas (world ages) in a Yuga Cycle, preceded by Krita (Satya) Yuga and followed by Dvapara Yuga.
 Treta Yuga lasts for 1,296,000 years (3,600 divine years).

-Treta means 'a collection of three things' in Sanskrit, and is so called because during the Treta Yuga, there were three Avatars of Vishnu that were seen, the fifth, sixth and seventh incarnations as Vamana, Parashurama and Rama, respectively.
+Treta means 'a collection of three things' in Sanskrit, and is so called because during the Treta Yuga, there were three Avatars of Vishnu that were seen: the fifth, sixth and seventh incarnations as Vamana, Parashurama and Rama, respectively.
 The bull of Dharma symbolizes that morality stood on three legs during this period.
 It had all four legs in the Satya Yuga and two in the succeeding Dvapara Yuga.
 Currently, in the immoral age of Kali, it stands on one leg.

 Etymology

 Yuga (युग), in this context, means "an age of the world", where its archaic spelling is yug, with other forms of yugam, yugānāṃ, and yuge, derived from yuj (युज्), believed derived from yeug- (Proto-Indo-European: 'to join or unite').